apify/apify-docs/CONTRIBUTING.md

 | apify-sdk-python    | 3004 |
 | apify-cli           | 3005 |

-> To run Docusaurus on a specific port, use `npm start -- --port XXXX`.

-To route them, you will need an Nginx server with the following config:
+To serve them together as a single website, setup an Nginx server with the following config:

 ```nginx
 server {